openmpf/openmpf.github.io/docs/docs/Contributor-Guide.md

 The decision to version a new release is based on the following factors:

+- Changes have been made to the API which break backwards compatibility.
+Refer to the [Semantic Versioning Guide](http://semver.org).
-- The system has been updated with major features and/or enhancements
+- The system has been updated with major features and/or enhancements.
-- The system has been updated to work with new versions of critical system dependencies, such as OpenCV and Spring
+- The system has been updated to work with new versions of critical system dependencies, such as OpenCV and Spring.
-- The packaging and/or deployment process has changed significantly
+- The packaging and/or deployment process has changed significantly.
-- It's been a long time since the last release and many small updates have been made to the system
+- It's been a long time since the last release and many small updates have been made to the system.

 When the OpenMPF team agrees that it's time to version a new release of the system, a project administrator will create a release branch in each repository off of the develop branch.
 The name of a release branch takes the form `r<major>.<minor>.<bugfix>`.
 For example, `r0.10.0`.
 Also, the first commit in the release branch will be tagged as release candidate 1.
 For example, `r0.10.0-rc1`.
 Beta testers will then have the opportunity to test the release candidate 1 code.